 listen to the pronunciation of both words here.

-do u have any comments or questions related to these examples? can u think of any additional examples? share your observations under leave a reply
+do u have any comments or questions related to these examples? can u think of any additional examples for Polish or polish? share your observations under leave a reply

 have fun, amigos.